Sam Vokes

-Samuel Michael Vokes (born 21 October 1989) is a professional footballer who plays as a striker for club Gillingham, and formerly for the Wales national team.
+Samuel Michael Vokes (born 21 October 1989) is a former professional footballer who played as a striker.

 Vokes began his professional career at AFC Bournemouth in League One, making his debut in 2006.
 His form there earned a move to Championship side Wolverhampton Wanderers, where he helped them win promotion to the Premier League in his first season.
 In four seasons at Wolves, he played only 59 games, spending time on loan at six other clubs.
 In 2012, he transferred to Burnley, where he made 258 appearances and scored 62 goals, twice earning promotion to the Premier League.
 He signed for Stoke City in January 2019.

 He has become an established member of the Wales national team, who he has also represented at under-21 level.
 Born and raised in England, Vokes is eligible to represent Wales through descendancy from his Welsh born grandfather.
 He has earned over 60 caps since his debut in 2008, and was part of their team that reached the semi-finals of UEFA Euro 2016.